xaviermerino/ECE2551-SoftHardDesign/Homework-3/README.md

 ```

 <br>
 The code snippet performs the following:

 <br>
 ![insertionSort](https://github.com/xaviermerino/ECE2551-SoftHardDesign/blob/master/Homework-3/insertionSort.png?raw=true)

 <br>
 * **void sortRow(char array[][arraySize], int row)**: This function takes as an argument a 2D array.
 It also takes a `row` as an argument that specifies which row should be sorted.
-The sorting algorithm should be insertion sort.
+The sorting algorithm should be insertion sort. **It is acceptable not to use pointer notation here.**

 ```c++
 const unsigned int rows = 4;